medialab/xan/docs/cmd/dedup.md

 Note that, by default, this command will write the first row having a specific identity to the output, unless you use -l/--keep-last.

+The command can also write only the duplicated rows with --keep-duplicates.

+Finally, it is also possible to specify which rows to keep by evaluating an expression (see `xan map --cheatsheet` and `xan map --functions` for the documentation of the expression language).

+For instance, if you want to deduplicate a CSV of events on the `id` column but want to keep the row having the maximum value in the `count` column instead of the first row found with any given identity:

+    $ xan dedup -s id --choose 'new_count > current_count' events.csv > deduped.csv

+Notice how the column names of the currently kept row were prefixed with "current_", while the ones of the new row were prefixed with "new_" instead.

 Usage:
     xan dedup [options] [<input>]
     xan dedup --help